MihaelIsaev/AwesomeWS/README.md

 </p>
 <br>

-Receive & send websocket messages through convenient providers
+Receive & send websocket messages through convenient controllers

 **🚧 This project is under active development and API's and ideology may be changed or renamed until v1.0.0 🚧**